 - Respond to school crisis or emergency situations

 - Provide information and resources to parents on a variety of issues

 - Facilitate educational workshops for community members

-Students may be referred to the counselor for individual guidance if they are having emotional or social challenges that are affecting their education and is based upon teacher, parent or self-referral.
-The role of the school counselor is to help that student cope with the current situation, so they will be able to be successful in the classroom.
+Students may be referred to the Counselor for individual guidance if they are having emotional or social challenges that are affecting their education and is based upon teacher, parent or self-referral.
+The role of the Counselor is to help that student cope with the current situation, so they will be able to be successful in the classroom.

 Small Group Counseling